qubvel-org/segmentation_models.pytorch/README.md

  - `model.forward(x)` - sequentially pass `x` through model\`s encoder, decoder and segmentation head (and classification head if specified)

 ##### Input channels
-Input channels parameter allow you to create models, which process tensors with arbitrary number of channels.
+Input channels parameter allows you to create models, which process tensors with arbitrary number of channels.
 If you use pretrained weights from imagenet - weights of first convolution will be reused for 1- or 2- channels inputs, for input channels > 4 weights of first convolution will be initialized randomly.
 ```python